ashwinerve2/My-web-project/Project Phases/Phase 2 (Basic structure and main functionalities).md

 - Clear button resets history.

 ### 5. Validation:
-- Binary system accepts only 0/1.
+- Each number system must only accept valid range of input.
-- Hexadecimal system accepts 0-9 and A-F.
 - Friendly error messages when invalid inputs are detected.

 ### 6. Copy to Clipboard: